05 Jan

 Less maintenance

-Syzygium 'Straight & Narrow' - is a tighter more upright narrow lilly pilly and holds it form more)
+Syzygium 'Straight & Narrow' - is a tighter more upright narrow lilly pilly and holds its form more

-Waterhousea floribunda - if you have the space to leave it in its natural form)
+Waterhousea floribunda - weeping nature and if you have the space to leave it in its natural form

 Syzygium 'Cascade' - a more relaxed foliage with a weeping nature